Mikejo5000/vsts-docs-pr/docs/build-release/tasks/utility/install-apple-provisioning-profile.md

 ![](../build/_img/xcode-build.png) Install an Apple provisioning profile required to build on a macOS agent

+You can use this task to install provisioning profiles needed to build iOS Apps, Apple WatchKit Apps and App Extensions.

 This task allows installing an Apple provisioning profile that is:
-- stored as a [secure file](../../concepts/library/secure-files.md) on the server.
+- Stored as a [secure file](../../concepts/library/secure-files.md) on the server.
-- committed to the source repository or copied to a local path on the macOS agent.
+- Committed to the source repository or copied to a local path on the macOS agent.
 We recommend encrypting the provisioning profiles if you are committing them to the source repository.
 The **Decrypt File** task can be used to decrypt them during a build or release.

-You can use this task to install provisioning profiles needed to build iOS Apps, Apple WatchKit Apps and App Extensions.

 ## Demands

 xcode

-## Agent version

-2.116.0 or higher is required

 ## Arguments